 - 2.7.3.9.1.
 The Contractor may not contract with, or otherwise pay for any items or services (other than an emergency item or service, not including items or services furnished in an emergency room of a hospital) furnished, under the plan by any individual or entity during any period when the individual or entity is excluded from participation under title V, XVIII, XIX, or XX, pursuant to Sections 1128,1128A, 1156, or 1824(j)(2) of the Social Security Act, and regulations at 42 C.F.R.
-Part 1001 et. seq., or that has been terminated from participation under Medicare or another state's Medicaid program, except as permitted under 42 C.F.R. §1001.1801 and §1001.1901; - 2.7.3.9.2.
+Part 1001 et. seq., or that has been terminated from participation under Medicare or another state's Medicaid program, except as permitted under 42 C.F.R. §1001.1801 and §1001.1901.
+Federal financial participation is not available for any amounts paid to the Contractor if the Contractor could be excluded from participation in Medicare or Medicaid under Section 1128(b)(8)(B) of the Social Security Act or for any of the reasons listed in 42 C.F.R. §431.55(h); - 2.7.3.9.2.
 The Contractor may not contract with, or otherwise pay for any items or services (other than an emergency item or service, not including items or services furnished in an emergency room of a hospital) furnished at the medical direction or on the prescription of a physician, during the period when such physician is excluded from participation under title V, XVIII, XIX, or XX pursuant to section 1128, 1128A, 1156, or 1842(j)(2) and when the person furnishing such item or service knew, or had reason to know, of the exclusion (after a reasonable time period after reasonable notice has been furnished to the person); - 2.7.3.9.3.
 The Contractor shall, at a minimum, check the OIG LEIE, Medicare Exclusion Database (MED), and the System for Awards Management (SAM) (the successor to the EPLS) for its Health Care Professionals at least monthly, before contracting with the Health Care Professional, and at the time of a Health Care Professional's credentialing and recredentialing.